wende60/Javascript-Gallery/readme.md

-Javascript gallery... standalone gallery with a thumlist and an image-detail-view, furthermore a full-size image viewer on image-detail-view click.
-All responsive and as well mouse draggable and swipeable.
+Javascript gallery... standalone gallery with a thumlist and an image-detail-view, furthermore a full-size image-viewer opening on image-detail-view click.
+All responsive and as well mouse draggable and swipeable, big devices will also see arrows to navigate.

+Find a working example here: http://vogelfisch.de/gallery

 *Work in progress, more info comming soon!*